/ What-fabrication-techniques-welding-bending-are-used-for-alloy-400-pipe

 Cold Bending: Preserving Material Properties

-• Minimal changes to the material's microstructure
+• Not many changes were made to the material's substructure.

 • Reduced risk of oxidation or scaling